NSC and IndEx Members Choose OptiPure as A Preferred Water Treatment Partner

 Plano, TX – October 24, 2016 – The National Service Cooperative (NSC) and its IndEx Buying Group members are pleased to announce the appointment of Optipure as a preferred water treatment partner.
 The National Service Cooperative is a nationwide network of Independent Foodservice Companies that provides service, installations, roll-outs and preventative maintenance for commercial foodservice equipment.

-In a strategic move, the NSC’s Board of Directors and leadership team...Read more
+In a strategic move, the NSC’s Board of Directors and leadership team welcome...Read more

 If you are considering the purchase of an OptiPure OP Reverse Osmosis system, or if you already own one, here is a basic description to help you understand what the system does and how it works.